lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

     "publish" : [<subproject1>,<subproject2>,...]
    }

+  Only the projects that completed their build succesfully will be deployed; the failed ones will be skipped with an error message.

 sign
   If this optional section is included the artifacts will be signed with the specified key information before being deployed.
 The relevant information is supplied as: